 Settlement Negotiations

 While getting paid quicker is enticing, settling early is not always the right decision.
 Not all settlement offers are fair.
-Insurance adjusters want to settle case as for as little money as possible.
-This may lead to lengthy settlement negotiations that do not end in an agreement.
+Insurance adjusters want to settle cases for as little money as possible, which may lead to lengthy settlement negotiations that do not end in an agreement.

-Plaintiffs that do not receive a fair settlement offer may take their case to trial to obtain additional compensation.
-By going to trial, plaintiffs will greatly extend the length of time it takes to complete their lawsuit.
+Plaintiffs who do not receive a fair settlement offer may take their case to trial to obtain additional compensation.
+Going to trial may greatly extend the length of time it takes to complete their lawsuit.
 However, in some cases, that may be the only way for plaintiffs to recover fair compensation.

 Calculating Damages